 Real Estate Advantages:

-- Intuitive and long-lasting
+- The assets are intuitive and long-lasting

 - Can produce strong cash flow